HMS Atherstone (1916): Great War

 Built by Ailsa SB at Troon in Scotland, she was launched on 14 April 1916.
 For the rest of the war she served with the Auxiliary Patrol.
 Post war she was transferred to the Mine Clearance Service.

 Between the wars

 She was sold to The New Medway Steam Packet Company on 12 August 1927 and converted for excursion work on the Medway and Thames.
 She was renamed Queen of Kent.
 For the next twelve years she could be found working from Sheerness and Southend.
 Regular excursions took her to Gravesend, Margate, Clacton and Dover as well as cross-channel voyages to Calais, Boulogne and Dunkirk.

 World War II

 In September 1939 she was requisitioned by the Admiralty for minesweeping duties once more and commissioned as HMS Queen of Kent, pennant number J74.
 For Operation Overlord in June 1944 she was stationed at Peel Bank off the Isle of Wight as the Mulberry Accommodation & Despatch Control Ship.
 Subsequently, she was stationed at Dungeness.
+In August 1944 she was converted to an anti-aircraft vessel and fitted with 9 20mm Oerlikon AA guns.
+In December 1944, she was deployed to Antwerp in Belgium to assist in the protection of the city and its vital docks from Luftwaffe bombing raids and V1 and V2 rockets.
+On 28 February 1945, whilst she was moored on the River Scheldt in Antwerp, a V2 rocket landed in the river and shrapnel ripped through the starboard side of the ship.
+Eleven members of the crew were killed and were buried in what is now the CWGC cemetery at Schooneshof, Wilrijk in Belgium.
+She was no longer in a fit operational state and returned to the United Kingdom for repair.
 After the war she was returned in 1946 to her owners to recommence excursion work around the Thames Estuary.